chihacknight/chihacknight.org/_posts/events/2018-01-09-chris-kennedy.md

 ---

+**RSVP required** Braintree now requires all attendees to [RSVP beforehand](https://www.eventbrite.com/e/chi-hack-night-registration-41703945624).
+Walk-ins will not be allowed!

 **ASL** This event will have an American Sign Language interpreter.

 **Food** Food and drinks will be provided.
 We encourage attendees to bring their own water bottles to reduce waste.